blood-git/JB_OpenRulesV2/rules.md

+**_These rules were made for Savita-Gaming, you may choose to use these rules for your jailbreak server._**

 _These rules are to be followed without exception, you are not allowed to make loop hole in our rules._

 **Terms**